 unfortunately, and i knew it would be an issue, this box has to be assembled with the speakers. because the drivers fit through into the space between them, there is no simple way to mount them afterwards, or remove them.

-there is 1/2″ between the dust cover and magnet of the Eminence 3015LFs. there is nothing special about the drivers, other than they are reliable and not so expensive. i think some DIY builders have some intense negative feelings about them, because they are neither expensive or remarkable. for the money, they are, in my book, fabulously valuable, and capable of good performance in a horn or an AMT! not to mention in public address, where deep bass is not important. these are good general purpose drivers…
+there is 1/2″ between the dust cover and magnet of the Eminence 3015LFs. there is nothing special about the drivers, other than they are reliable and not so expensive. because of the neodymium magnets, they weigh much less than typical 15″ drivers. that is my favorite feature. i think some DIY builders have some intense negative feelings about them, because they are neither expensive or remarkable. for the money, they are, in my book, fabulously valuable, and capable of good performance in a horn or an AMT! not to mention in public address, where deep bass is not important. these are good general purpose drivers…

 sides and drivers complete. i did not glue the sides, so they can be removed later if necessary.